Type of RouteArrowsDistanceGradingEstimated Time

 Loop WalkGreen3 kmEasy1 hour

-The first trail marked in Green is an easy 3km loop walk of thirty minutes on roadway past St Coumghall’s Church.
+The first trail marked in Green is an easy 3km loop walk of thirty minutes on roadway past St Comghall’s Church, Lisheen.

-Distinguishing features on the Rock Loop Walk include two examples of Wedge Tombs or Domans at Kilkileen and Bawngare.
-Further North at Kilsarlaught lays the site of an unconsecrated burial place – “Cillini”, which can be seen in a field in the distance.
-These were burial sites for unbaptized children up to the C20.
-A Stone Circle can be seen at a distance in the field opposite Lisheen School at Dromnacahara.
+Distinguishing features on the Rock Loop Walk include two examples of Bronze Age Boulder Burials at Kilkilleen and Bawngare.
+Further North at Kilsarlaught lays the site of an unconsecrated children’s burial ground – “cillín”, which can be seen in a field in the distance.
+These were burial sites for unbaptised children, used up to the early 20th century.
+A Stone Ringfort can be seen at a distance in the field opposite Lisheen School at Dromnacaheragh.
 The walker will pass the newly renovated Lisheen National School (1906).

 Fuchsia and honeysuckle abound in the hedgerows and are the main interest for flora and fauna enthusiasts.
 They flower in summer and thrive in the frost free environment.